sudosuraj/thehack/README.md

-# thehack
+# th3hack
-It will be Launch soon! follow instagram.com/sudosuraz for further updates!
+It will be Launch soon! follow https://www.instagram.com/sudosuraz for further updates!